 - Other Helpful Features: Shoes that have velcro straps give you the opportunity to adjust the shoe to fit you more while stabilizing straps helps stabilize the foot.
 The lacing system or the eyelets are also things to consider.
 You will find lace lock designs and eyelets with variable widths helpful in allowing you to adjust the shoes according to the width and height of your feet.

-Does your shoes have ventilated mesh panels and air vents that allow airflow?
+Do your shoes have ventilated mesh panels and air vents that allow airflow?
 You are already dealing with foot-fatigue here, you certainly don’t want sweaty feet adding up to your discomfort, do you?.
 And the last thing you want is making your clients uncomfortable with funky foot odor brought about by the perspiration of the feet.
 This is why it is important to look for shoes constructed with breathable materials.
-An example of these is synthetic material, preferably a nylon mesh as well as open foams because they allow ventilation.
+An example of these is a synthetic material, preferably a nylon mesh as well as open foams because they allow ventilation.
 Open knits and looser weaves also help your feet cool down and prevent foul odor.

 Ditch those thick and heavy shoes.
 They are not meant in a working environment like yours where you have to move around a lot.
 Heavyweight shoes will only contribute to fatigue.
 The material and cushioning are often the factors that contribute to the weight of the shoes.
 We are not saying to ditch the cushions as they are an important part of ergonomic features, but at least go for materials that are airy like those that are foam-based.
 Other lightweight shoe materials include blown rubber, nylon, and polyester.